jonhiggs/envelope-per-diem-budget/README.md

     Tomorrow:           $30
     ```

-4. Make and adjustments or transfers so that you won't run out of money by the end of the month (as indicated by the `Surplus` value).
+4. Make any adjustments or transfers so that you won't run out of money by the end of the month (as indicated by the `Surplus` value).

 5. Go to the bank and withdraw a weeks worth of cash then put it in an envelope.

 6. Take today's per-diem from the envelope and put it in your wallet.

-7. Wait a day

-8. Go back to step 6.
+For the majority of the month, all you need to do is make sure that your envelope is topped up and you have taken your per-diem.

 ## Rules